yuqi-yuki/Streamlit_sentiment_analysis/README.md

 # Streamlit_sentiment_analysis
-Using streamlit library of python to create a interactive web for tweet sentiment analysis
+Using streamlit library of python to create an interactive web for tweet sentiment analysis